-Mr. Emmens became our President in February 2009 and is also expected to become our Chairman and Chief Executive Officer on May 23, 2009.
-Mr. Emmens is the Chairman of the Board of Shire plc. and has been a member of Shire's board since March 2003.
-From March 2003 to June 2008, Mr. Emmens was also the Chief Executive Officer of Shire plc.
+Mr. Emmens has been our Chairman, President and CEO since May 2009.
+He became our President in February 2009.
+Mr. Emmens also serves as the Chairman of the Board of Directors of Shire plc, a specialty biopharmaceutical company, and has been a member of Shire's board since March 2003.
+From March 2003 to June 2008, Mr. Emmens was the Chief Executive Officer of Shire, which had more than 3,400 employees and revenues of \$2.4 billion in 2007.
 Before joining Shire in 2003, Mr. Emmens served as President of Merck KGaA's global prescription pharmaceuticals business in Darmstadt, Germany.
-In 1999, he joined Merck KGaA and established EMD Pharmaceuticals, its United States prescription pharmaceutical business.
+In 1999, he joined Merck KGaA and established EMD Pharmaceuticals, Inc., its United States prescription pharmaceutical business.
 Mr. Emmens held the position of President and Chief Executive Officer at EMD Pharmaceuticals from 1999 to 2001.
-Prior to this, Mr. Emmens held various positions, including Chief Executive Officer, at Astra Merck, Inc. as well as several positions at Merck & Co., Inc. Mr. Emmens received a B.S. degree in business management from Farleigh Dickinson University.
+Prior to this, Mr. Emmens held various positions, including Chief Executive Officer, at Astra Merck, Inc. as well as several positions at Merck & Co., Inc. Mr. Emmens was a member of the Board of Directors of Incyte Corporation from 2006 through February 2009.
+He received a B.S. degree in business management from Farleigh Dickinson University.